 NSW Trains as a lessee assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-NSW Trains recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets, except for short-term leases and leases of low-value assets.
+NSW Trains recognises lease liabilities to make lease payments and right of use assets representing the right to use the underlying assets, except for short-term leases and leases of low-value assets.

-From 1 July 2019, NSW Trains recognises a right-of-use asset for most leases.
-The right-of-use asset and corresponding liability are initially measured at the present value of the future lease payments.
-Therefore, at that date right-of-use assets includes amounts for right-of-use assets in respect of leases previously treated as operating leases under AASB 117, as well as any arrangements that are assessed as leases under AASB 16 that were not leases under AASB 117.
+NSW Trains recognises a right of use asset for most leases.
+The right of use asset and corresponding liability are initially measured at the present value of the future lease payments.